 To learn more about Linda Sue Park, visit her website LindaSuePark.com.

-Jerry Pinkney has been illustrating children’s books since 1964.
+Jerry Pinkney (Emeritus Board Member: 1939-2021) began illustrating children’s books in 1964.
 His books have been translated into sixteen languages and published in fourteen countries, and he has been the recipient of a Caldecott Medal, five Caldecott Honors, and five New York Times “Best Illustrated Book” Awards.
 He has received five Coretta Scott King Awards, and four Coretta Scott King Honor Awards.
 His books include The Tortoise and the Hare, The Lion & The Mouse, John Henry (written by Julius Lester), and Mirandy and Brother Wind (written by Patricia McKissack).
 Pinkney says about his work for young people, “When I am working for children, I aim for clarity with a direct correlation between text and art, but I still illustrate stories not as I imagine a child sees them, but how I see them.
 My work is my life’s vocation, yet it is also the way I get to speak about interests and passions, the immediacy of drawing and my love of painting.
 What drives my narratives is the search for order, symmetry, beauty and emotion.
 I want to lead the viewer into my imagination—a world that exists inside these pictures.
 I have illustrated over a hundred children’s books, and my wish for each one is that all ages will be able to find something that touches them in some way.”

 To learn more about Jerry Pinkney, visit his website Jerry Pinkney.com.